RestoringVision

 Donating to a nonprofit should be made as easy as possible.
 Our plan was broken down into three parts: streamline the website architecture, cultivate a relationship with users via storytelling, and develop a more intuitive donation experience.

 To make navigation easier for users, we reworked the website architecture to bring important content front-and-center.
 We condensed and combined pages with tangential information then revised the sitemap and navigation bar.
-We created purposeful content funnels and added purposeful and easily scannable page introductions to coax the user further into the website.
+We created purposeful content funnels and added easily scannable page introductions to coax the user further into the website.

-In order to make the RestoringVision donation process more intuitive, we had to cut down on the steps needed to donate and make it easier to find suggestions on other donation methods.
-RestoringVision’s donation experience originally required a lot of information upfront which created a long process that left donors feeling overwhelmed.
+In order to make the RestoringVision donation process more intuitive, we cut down on the steps needed to donate and make it easier to find suggestions on other donation methods.
+RestoringVision’s donation experience originally required a lot of personal information upfront which created a long process that left donors feeling overwhelmed.
 To help facilitate the experience, we broke it down into multiple parts so the user could submit their information at their own pace without getting lost.
 We also included “Other Ways to Give” below the fold as opposed to keeping it on a separate page.
 These small changes helped new and existing donors better understand how to donate to RestoringVision.